Matthew-Brogan/Fantasy_with_ai_chat_recommendations/README.md

 TODO:

-Confirm ideas, create requirements
+-Confirm ideas, create requirements

-Develop backend services and endpoints as well as configuring sqlLite for use
+-Develop backend services and endpoints as well as configuring sqlLite for use

-Develop base frontend to test all data services
+-Develop base frontend to test all data services

-Work through styling
+-Work through styling

-Collect player data and points forcasts
+-Collect player data and points forcasts

-Begin prompt engineering testing
+-Begin prompt engineering testing

-Do comparison and analysis using gpt api
+-Do comparison and analysis using gpt api

-Build tests
+-Build tests

-Correct any findings
+-Correct any findings

-prepare app for deployment to azure
+-prepare app for deployment to azure